Memories (2014 film): Production

-The film premiered at the "Festival du film francophone d'Angoulême" on 23 August 2014.
+The film premiered at the Angoulême Francophone Film Festival on 23 August 2014.
 Annie Cordy and the entire crew received a standing-ovation at the end of the projection.

 On 5 October 2014, the film was also screened at the Festival International du Film Francophone de Namur, where it was also praised by the audience.
 On 11 October 2014, the film was screened at the "Festival International du Film de Saint Jean de Luz".

 Reception

 The Hollywood Reporters Jordan Mintzer judged Les Souvenirs as a "pleasant" film and described it as easygoing "family dramedy".